• Skip to primary navigation

 • Write a summary of the project describing the work (pros and cons if any) and reviewers’ assessment, including co-reviewer comments, project benefits and shortcomings, and an evaluation of the project’s applicability to Oregon grape growing or winemaking.
 This is to be submitted to OWB prior to the spring application review meeting.

-• Provide a verbal introduction to the assigned project in the spring Application Review meeting.
-By default, a Lead Reviewer will continue to be assigned to a recurring application.
+• Provide a verbal introduction to the assigned project at the spring Application Review meeting.

 • Check in with the review team and make sure people are keeping up with their assigned projects.